 Lighthouse is available for:

 - Researchers who receive funds from external funding agencies for purchasing equipment.

-The hardware added to Lighthouse is for the exclusive use of the research group that added it and will not be part of the general Great Lakes allocation pool.
-[Lighthouse gives research groups the option of operating with access to commercially available software to be determined at the time of installation]
+The hardware added to Lighthouse is for the exclusive use of the research group that added it and will not be part of the general the Great Lakes cluster allocation pool.
+(Lighthouse gives research groups the option of operating with access to commercially available software to be determined at the time of installation.)

 Budgeting for Lighthouse